 Auckland in the North Island of New Zealand, is the largest and most populous urban area.
 Most major international corporations have an Auckland office, as the city is the economic capital of the nation.
 New Zealand is in Oceania, and comprises islands in the South Pacific Ocean, southeast of Australia.
 Temperate with sharp regional contrasts.
 Predominately mountainous with some large coastal plains.
 The official languages are English and Maori.
 Maori is only used in New Zealand and despite its official status, its speakers (estimated to be around 130,000 in total) struggle against it being lost.
 The main religion is Christianity.
 The Economy of New Zealand is a market economy which is greatly dependent on international trade, mainly with Australia, the European Union, the United States, China and Japan.
 It has only small manufacturing and high-tech sectors, being strongly focused on tourism and primary industries like agriculture (though both sectors are highly profitable).
+The security risk for expatriates in New Zealand is low.
+Risks include street crime and theft.
 The population in Auckland is 1.5 Mil (2014 est.), while the inflation rate is 1.6% (2014 est.).

 Cost Of Living